RezonChakraborty/AdvancedRegression/ReadMe.md

-# Project Name
-> Surprise Housing - House Price Prediction for the Australian Market
+# Surprise Housing - House Price Prediction for the Australian Market

-A US-based housing company named Surprise Housing has decided to enter the Australian market.
+> A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 The company is looking at prospective properties to buy to enter the market.

 ## Table of Contents